SkylinePrewar/arch-linux/INSTALLATION.md

     will allocate the rest of the disk to the root partition.

-    - Press <kbd>Y</kbd> and then <kbd>Enter</kbd> if it warns you that the partition contains an `ext4` signature.
+    - Press <kbd>Y</kbd> and then <kbd>Enter</kbd> if it warns you that the partition contains an `btrfs` signature.
 This will remove it.

     - Press <kbd>t</kbd> and then <kbd>Enter</kbd> to **change a partition type**.